Home Page Medieval Castles Armor & Weapons Dragons & Wizards Role-Play Games Medieval Weddings Siege Engines Medieval Entertainment

 If the messenger sent to negotiate with the attackers received a less-than-cordial welcome, he might be forced to take a pre-Wright-Brothers flight home.
 Perhaps the ultimate demoralizer would be to have the garrison's fallen soldiers likewise returned.

-The exact formula for Greek Fire was guarded so well that it was lost to history, and siege artillery provided but one of several methods for delivering this ancient napalm.
-But the effectiveness of Greek Fire led to changes in fortress design and inspired the emergence of numerous other incendiary cocktails.
+The exact formula for Greek Fire was guarded so well it was lost to history, and siege artillery provided but one of several methods for delivering this ancient napalm.
+But the effectiveness of Greek Fire led to changes in fortress design and spawned the emergence of numerous incendiary cocktails.

 See Medieval Castles for more information on castle sieges.